Renlong-WANG/Renlong-WANG.github.io/index.md

 **<font color='red'>[Highlight]</font> I am looking for PhD to start in 2026 Fall.
 Contact me if you have any leads!**

-- **Sep 2019 - June 2023:** Bachelor of Civil Engineering, Nanjing Tech University
-- **Sep 2023 - June 2026:** Master of Industrial Engineering, University of Chinese Academy of Sciences
+- **Sep 2023 - June 2026:** Master of Industrial Engineering, University of Chinese Academy of Sciences <br>**Supervisor:** Hong CHI (President of Chinese Society of Optimization, Overall Planning and Economic Mathematics)<br> **Major Cources:** Operations Research, Quantitative Anaysis:Model and Method, Modeling, Simulation and Management of Complex System (focus on system dynamics and agent-based modeling), Engineering System Modeling and Simulation (focis on queueing system), Modeling and Analysis of Complex Emergency Systems (focus on network modeling and analysis), and Fault Tree Analysis

-- Expect to graduate in Sep 2026.
-Looking for PhD position after that.
+- **Sep 2019 - June 2023:** Bachelor of Civil Engineering, Nanjing Tech University <br>2023 Outstanding Graduates in Civil Engineering from Jiangsu Universities and Colleges

 <br>